 LETI Investment for Impact

-LETI have started a crowd funding campaign to broaden our impact across the UK.
+LETI recently ran a crowd funding campaign to broaden our impact across the UK.

 LETI was initiated by Elementa’s Clara Bagenal George in 2017 and has since been a very active and productive platform for knowledge sharing, collaboration and knowledge dissemination.
 Since its inception it has continued to grow as contributions from its built environment volunteers have expanded its influence and knowledge base, creating an independent beacon for change in our industry.

 LETI has published many free to access documents, from our review of the draft London Plan to the Zero Operational Carbon 1-pager and more recently the Climate Emergency Design Guide and the Embodied Carbon Primer.
 The impact of LETI is very real, very positive and has created real momentum which we are keen to maintain.

 Until now LETI has been managed purely by volunteers, giving their time both in working hours, but mostly in their own time.
 We have had no formal funding, organisation sponsorship or income from paid membership (aside from events, where event costs are covered by event sponsors).
 It is important to acknowledge that some organisations have given significant amount of ‘time and advice in kind’ over the last 3 years, notably Elementa, Levitt Bernstein and Etude.
 LETI was started using funding from Elementa’s impact fund and over the last 3 years Elementa have carried out much of the administration and co-ordination allowing space for LETI to grow and evolve and we are very grateful for this.